Make password-less and biometrics an integral part of your strong MFA deployment strategy

 By Dusan Vitek, Director, Product Marketing, SecureAuth

-The first step is to configure and save the global settings for FIDO2 in the SecureAuth Identity Platform Administration Console.
+The first step is to configure and save the global settings for WebAuthn in the SecureAuth Administration Console.
 Once the settings are in place, the system will automatically generate a FIDO2 registration and management page.

 The FIDO2 WebAuthn registration and management page is localized and translated based on the user’s browser language settings.
 To customize the text on the page, you can use the Authentication API.

-- On the left side of the Identity Platform page, click Multi-Factor Methods.
+- On the left side of the Administration Console, click Multi-Factor Methods.